 - Consultation and engagement activity through the SC and the SCO, such as precept consultations; - Reports to the Police, Fire and Crime Panel and attendance at other democratically led forums; - The establishment of a number of forums independent of the SC, comprised of members of the public, in particular the ETAP and the CISPs.
 These panels scrutinise a number of areas and publish their findings on the SCO website; - Working closely with a wide range of partners, local authorities, Criminal Justice agencies, NHS bodies, private and voluntary sector organisations etc; - Utilising a number of channels of communications for the public and other stakeholders.
 The SC and the SCO engages with various groups, organisations and people throughout the year, updating them on the work of the office, hearing their questions and views and providing answers that meet their needs; - Commissioning a public confidence survey to understand levels of public confidence in policing in Staffordshire, gauge people's feelings of safety and capture residents' concerns.
-Telephone and face-to-face surveys were carried out in June 2023 with a representative sample of over 1,600 residents and a further survey is planned for March 2024.
+Telephone and faceto-face surveys were carried out in March and August 2024 with a representative sample of over 1,600 residents in each survey.